jebediah47/galactica-bot/README.md

 ## 💭 What is Galactica?

-[Galactica](https://galacticabot.vercel.app/) is a powerful Discord bot written in TypeScript which can elevate your server to the next level.
+[Galactica](https://galacticabot.vercel.app/) is a powerful Discord bot written in TypeScript that can elevate your server to the next level.
 It has a lot of features like moderation, fun, utility, and more.

 ## ⚡️ Fast Implementation